rstraub/rstraub.github.io/_drafts/implementing-domain-driven-design-book-review.md

 I liked:
 * **Case study & code samples** help you thoroughly understand DDD concepts.
 For me, it did more than The Blue Book.
 * **Domain events & event sourcing** are covered extensively.
-These architectural styles are great to have in your "toolbox", and were not covered in The Blue Book.
+These architectural styles are great to have in your "toolbox" and were not covered in The Blue Book.
 * **Strategic over tactical patterns**.
-This book does a good job of prioritising the two, and emphasising how DDD's effectiveness is crippled without properly applying both.
+This book does a good job of prioritizing the two and emphasizing how DDD's effectiveness is crippled without properly applying both.

 I disliked:
-* **Fluff** caused by the author taking his time to get to the point, as well as examples requiring lot of explanation, causing me to get distracted.
+* **Fluff** caused by the author taking his time to get to the point, as well as examples requiring a lot of explanation, causing me to get distracted.
-* **Code samples age**, and examples feel outdated due to ageing technology here and there.
+* **Code samples age**, and examples feel outdated due to aging technology here and there.
 * **Concepts (mostly) identical** to The Blue Book.
 If you read both there will be a lot of repetition.

-These are my personal observations, but could this book be valuable to you, too?
+These are my observations, but could this book be valuable to you, too?

 ## Should You Read It? 🙋